stride3d/stride-docs/en/manual/particles/tutorials/particle-materials.md

 #### Custom particle material

-We'll copy @'SiliconStudio.Xenko.Particles.Materials.ParticleMaterialComputeColor' into `ParticleCustomMaterial.cs` in our project and customize it to use two shaders for color binary trees.
+We'll copy @'Xenko.Particles.Materials.ParticleMaterialComputeColor' into `ParticleCustomMaterial.cs` in our project and customize it to use two shaders for color binary trees.

   ```cs
         [DataMemberIgnore]